Finally, I’ve had a chance to see Steve’s performance from the Monday night meeting at Catalyst Festival and I can see what all the fuss was about.

 Lyrically excellent.
 Authentically and skilfully delivered.
 Worship inciting.
 Mind engaging.
 This is great.
 (The band provide very sensitive and helpful accompaniment too- online high fives all round)

-What I think I like most (and remember I’m just going form the video as I didn’t see him perform it live) is how he moves seamlessly from ‘eyes closed-lost in worship- it’s just me and God-Sunday meeting contribution’ to ‘eyes open- whole body- performance’.
+What I think I like most (and remember I’m just going from the video as I didn’t see him perform it live) is how he moves seamlessly from ‘eyes closed-lost in worship- it’s just me and God-Sunday meeting contribution’ to ‘eyes open- whole body- performance’.
 He mixes this up perfectly and gets the balance between all eyes on me performer and all eyes on God worshipper just right.

 I think this is a balance we need to learn to live with.
 Traditionally, the type of church I’ve been involved in (Charismatic evangelical) has been very suspicious of performances creeping into our ‘worship times’.
 The minute someone contributes to a meeting in a way that seems to attract attention to themselves, people often get a little tetchy.
 Are they wanting to steal glory from God?
 Do they want to break the worship spell and make me open my eyes and recognise that this meeting is not actually just me and Jesus?
 Aren’t only prophets allowed to do that?